 though 100 million are older than 50.

-Americans are only starting understand the chance of needing LTC is significant, however few are really prepared.
-Planning ahead is one of the best ways to guarantee that you'll get the care you need if or when you're no longer able to care for yourself.
+Americans are just starting to understand that they will likely need LTC and its impact is significant.
+Even worse, the vast majority are unprepared for that eventuality, so planning ahead is one of the best ways to guarantee that you'll get the care you need, if or when you're no longer able to care for yourself.

 Take An Honest Look Into The Future.....